Pola Goldberg Oppenheimer

 Ilhan Mohamed

-EIlhan had completed a BSc in Biological and Chemical Science at Coventry University, where she undertook a dissertation evaluating the effectiveness of nanomedicine for breast cancer treatment in comparison to traditional cisplatin.
+Ilhan had completed a BSc in Biological and Chemical Science at Coventry University, where she undertook a dissertation evaluating the effectiveness of nanomedicine for breast cancer treatment in comparison to traditional cisplatin.
 Upon completing her bachelor’s degree, she completed an MSc in Healthcare Technologies at the University of Birmingham in 2023, completing a thesis on improving adhesives for stoma bag use by analysing the viscoelastic properties of the pressure-sensitive adhesive.
 The data was then used by a company which specialises in medical-grade adhesives to continue the research.
 With an interest in biotechnology and medical devices, Ilhan joined the ANMSA group in 2023 in a joint project with the Manufacturing Technology Centre (MTC), which focuses on developing and optimising new tuneable manufacturing processes for rapid prototyping in order to generate flexible multifactional ‘SMART’ platforms.

 Oscar Oliphant